 Consistency and smell:

 Everyone is right about the smell – it’s so feminine and summer-y.
 Love the scent.
-The consistency is a bit more viscous than a regular oil.
+The consistency is a bit more viscous than a regular oil, but still feels a bit silicone-y, which was expected.

 I have only used this on dry hair for now and I love it!
 I put very, very small amounts the first few times as the word ‘oil’ really scares me.
 The last thing I wanted was to look like I’m back in 4th grade when my mom forced me to apply coconut oil so tame the flyaways.
 However, the oil diffused very well, leaving no oily traces behind and really worked on making my hair flatter and well-managed.